-7 tips to unlock full potential of Google Patent Search
+7 Advanced Tips to unlock the full potential of Google Patent Search

 Any Tom, Dick or Harry (pardon the cliché) can conduct patent searches using Google Patents Search, Thomson Innovation or Orbit.
-It’s the one who is a power user and is skilled in the art of searching on these databases who comes up with relevant results really faster.
+It takes a power user who is skilled in the art of searching on these databases who would come up with relevant results faster.

 Why Google Patents Search?

-Below I’ve compiled a list of seven Google Patent search tips that includes its additional functionalities/operators.
-In every tip, I’ve used a relevant example to help you incorporate it in your next search.
+Below I’ve compiled a list of seven Google Patents search tips that include its additional functionalities/operators.
+In every tip, I’ve used a relevant example to help you incorporate it into your next search.

 We all know that different patents can use different keywords to describe a similar concept.
-One patent, for example, can use “bendable” to describe the same concept which another is describing using “foldable”.
+One patent, for example, can use “bendable” to describe the same concept which another describes using “foldable”.